laravel/docs/vite.md

 });
 ```

-If you are using an untrusted certificate, you will need to accept the certificate warning for Vite's development server in your browser by following the "Local" link in your console when running the `npm run dev` command.
+If you are unable to generate a trusted certificate for your system, you may install and configure the [`@vitejs/plugin-basic-ssl` plugin](https://github.com/vitejs/vite-plugin-basic-ssl).
+When using untrusted certificates, you will need to accept the certificate warning for Vite's development server in your browser by following the "Local" link in your console when running the `npm run dev` command.

 <a name="loading-your-scripts-and-styles"></a>
 ### Loading Your Scripts And Styles